nihal5617/nihal5617/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Web Development
+- 🔭 I’m currently working as an APP Developer
-- 🌱 I’m currently learning Blockchain and Data Structure Algorithm <!-- - 👯 I’m looking to collaborate on ... -->
+- 🌱 I’m currently learning Blockchain and ML <!-- - 👯 I’m looking to collaborate on ... -->
-- 🤔 I’m looking for help with Backend
+- 🤔 I’m looking for help with Blockchain
-- 💬 Ask me about Java And Kotlin programming language creating Mobile Apps using Kotlin or Java
+- 💬 Ask me about App and Web Development
 - 📫 How to reach me: <b>Linkedin<b>-<a href='https://www.linkedin.com/in/nihal-gupta-424943208/'>Nihal Gupta</a>  Or <b>Instagram<b>-<a href='https://www.instagram.com/nihal_5617/'>@nihal_5617</a>
 <!-- - 😄 Pronouns: ...
 - ⚡ Fun fact: ...